unknownKade/dev_note/2. study/Network/Docker.md

 	- containers cannot communciate/share with each other
 	- communicates to docker engine via ports
 - Docker Engine
-	- Runs on top of P
+	- Runs on top of the computer and communicates to containers

 ### Command
 : docker {target} {command} {option} {variable}